Why Edge Effects?

 Perhaps there’s a valuable analogy in this even for the positive edge effects we seek when we talk across disciplinary and cultural divides.
 When environmental humanists and scientists traverse disciplinary boundaries in search of enhanced understanding, our goal should not be to abandon disciplinary knowledge, but to broaden its contexts while testing its limits as responsibly and respectfully as we can.
 Edge effects are valuable precisely because they occur where habitats and cultures and disciplines are marked by meaningful boundaries.

 There’s a moral here that I hope we can honor as much in this blog as we try to do in CHE more generally: when former strangers leave their disciplinary comfort zones to inhabit a newly shared home together, it’s best to do a lot of listening so as to learn as much as we can about our companions in the common space we’re creating with each other’s ideas.
 The better we know and understand one another, the easier it is to foster the mutual recognition and respect that enable us to learn and live together.

 Recognition and respect in the service of shared knowing and understanding: these too can be edge effects, honoring differences and similarities alike.
 More than anything else, they are what we hope to nurture in the digital commons we’re making together in this blog called Edge Effects.

-William Cronon is Frederick Jackson Turner and Vilas Research Professor of History, Geography, and Environmental Studies.
+William Cronon is Frederick Jackson Turner and Vilas Research Professor of History, Geography, and Environmental Studies at the University of Wisconsin–Madison.
 An environmental historian, he is currently completing a book entitled “Saving Nature in Time: The Environmental Past and the Human Future,” and is also writing a history of Portage, Wisconsin from the late Pleistocene to the present.
 Website.
 Contact.